medialab/xan/docs/cmd/search.md

     -v, --invert-match        Select only rows that did not match -s, --select <arg>        Select the columns to search.
 See 'xan select -h' for the full syntax.
-    -A, --all                 Only return a row when ALL columns from the given selection match the desired pattern, instead of returning a row when ANY column matches.
+    --every-column            Only output a row when every selected column matches a pattern, instead of the default behavior outputting a row if any selected column matches.
     -f, --flag <column>       Instead of filtering rows, add a new column indicating if any match was found.
     -c, --count <column>      Report the number of non-overlapping pattern matches in a new column with